-Odyssey College is the education arm of Odyssey House NSW and provides all clients in the residential program a rich and worthwhile educational experience.
+Odyssey College is the education arm of Odyssey House NSW and provides all clients in the residential program with a rich and worthwhile educational experience.
 You may well ask why we have included education into the program at Odyssey House.
 Research indicates that having a career path post rehabilitation, is a predictor of long-term success.

 Mission, Vision, Values and Philosophy

 To build safe and healthy communities by reducing the impact of substance misuse on individuals, families, carers and communities.

 A world free of addiction

 We are committed to excellence by maintaining our professional boundaries and fulfilling responsibilities in an accountable, inclusive and objective manner.

 We act with honesty and adhere to consistent moral and ethical values and principles through our personal and professional behaviours.